thoughtbot/superglue/README.md

 setInPage({pagekey, keypath, value})
 ```

 At the page specificed by the URL, traverses to the node by keypath and immutably set the value.
-If a partial was used......

 ```javascript
 this.props.setInPage({